scop/bash-completion/CONTRIBUTING.md

   is intended to do, fixes issues it intends to fix, etc.

-- In addition to running the test suite, there are a few scripts in the test/ dir that catch some common issues, see and use for example runLint and run-shellcheck.
+- In addition to running the test suite, there are a few scripts in the test/ dir that catch some common issues, see and use for example runLint.

 - File bugs, enhancement, and pull requests at GitHub, https://github.com/scop/bash-completion.